nebulab/playbook/personal-growth/fridays.html.md

 up for the lost time on Friday.
 This rule usually includes any work time that is lost because of national holidays, conferences, retreats or paid time off.

+When one or multiple of these events occur, you should skip up to and not more than two study Fridays to make up for the lost time.
+If you're in doubt or dealing with some special event, ask your mentor how many study Fridays you should skip.

 There might also be sensitive periods of the year (e.g. the days immediately before and after Black Friday and Cyber Monday) during which clients might need more support than usual, in which case we will temporarily give up our Friday time to ensure they have all the help they need.